AgencyAgency/Fall2013LessonPlan/COURSE_SCHEDULE.md

 ### Week 3.
 Be inspired.
 Begin to see relationships.

-*Objective: Continue with deeper research.
+***Objectives:** Continue with deeper research.
 Synthesize findings to date.
 Begin looking for inspiration and start ideation in solution space.
 Introduce basic coding concepts.*

 **9/9 M  Day 9** Who do we want to be our audience?